siobyrne/young-dressage-horse-program-analysis/README.md

 ### 2002 - 2023, All Divisions (4/5/6/7 Year Old, Developing Prix St. Georges, Developing Grand Prix)

-#### Highest Level Shown, USA Bred vs All Other Countries
+#### US-Bred vs All Other Countries
-At the lower levels, there is a fairly balanced split between horses bred in the USA, and those bred in other countries.
-However, at the FEI levels, most horses are foreign-bred, with the most noticable difference being at the Grand Prix level (80 American-bred, 168 foreign-bred).
-There are likely many reasons for this:
+Far more horses participating in the championships are foreign-bred than bred in the USA.
+307 horses were bred in the USA (36.85%), with 526 (63.15%) bred in all other countries.
+Why are there so many more foreign-bred horses than US-bred horses?
+There are many possible explanations:

 * Many people shop for horses in Europe because it is easier to see many horses in one location vs the USA
 * Depending on the exchange rate, it may be advantageous cost-wise to buy from other countries, as breeders in the USA face much higher costs to produce and raise foals